GORGON-EGG

 GORGON-EGG is missing something that I need.
 Can I add it myself?

 Yes!
-In addition to being easily configured, GORGON-EGG is designed to be edited and extended.
+In addition to being easy to configure, GORGON-EGG is designed to be easy to edit.

 Extending GORGON-EGG

-GORGON-EGG modules are written in C, but still provides tools for working with THUMB assembly, if users prefer.
-Modules are (nearly always) independent of one another and the underlying system, which allows users to drop in or remove modules without having to edit any non-module files.
+GORGON-EGG modules are written in C, but GORGON-EGG provides tools for working with THUMB assembly, if users prefer.
+Modules are (nearly always) independent of one another and the underlying system, which allows users to drop in or remove modules without having to edit non-module files.

-Why should I use this over other Unit Window replacements?
+Why should I use GORGON-EGG over other Unit Window replacements?

 • Adding/removing modules is drag-and-drop